IPC::System::Simple - Run commands simply, with detailed diagnostics

 accidentally continuing after a failed command.

-and capture
+The run, system and capture

-, making it easy to determine the
+commands all set $EXITVAL, making it easy to determine the

 exit status of a command.
-Additionally, the system
+Additionally, the system and

-interfaces return the exit status.
+run interfaces return the exit status.

-When called with multiple arguments, the run
+When called with multiple arguments, the run,

-and capture
+system and capture interfaces never

 invoke the shell.
 This differs from the in-built Perl

-command which may invoke the shell under Windows
+system command which may invoke the shell under Windows

 when called with multiple arguments.
 It differs from the in-built Perl